humanitariandata/sapplies/README.md

 ### Installation

-Before installation, make sure you installed [NodeJS](http://nodejs.org/) and [MongoDB](http://www.mongodb.com/).
+Before installing dependencies, make sure you have installed [NodeJS](http://nodejs.org/) and [MongoDB](http://www.mongodb.com/).

-#### Dependicies
+#### Dependencies

-Install server dependicies
+Install server dependencies
 ```
 $ npm install
 ```

-Install (front-end) dependicies of the web app by going into the /app folder.
+Install (front-end) dependencies of the web app by going into the /app folder.
 ```
 $ cd app
 $ bower install
 ```

-Install (front-end) dependicies of the Facebook-app by going back to the /fb folder
+Install (front-end) dependencies of the Facebook-app by going back to the /fb folder

 ```
 $ cd ../fb